 This requirement is applicable to vendors who receive payments in excess of $1,500 from us in a calendar year.
 Please tell the Accounts Payable Coordinator in advance if the voucher is for a one-time payment under the limit.
 Please note that reimbursement for expenses is not subject to this withholding.

-Non-U.S. aliens are also subject to this tax, unless they are covered by a tax treaty, in which case they are exempt.
-See Payments to Non-U.S. Citizens for more information on tax treaties.
+Non-U.S. citizens are also subject to this tax, unless they are covered by a tax treaty, in which case they are exempt.
+See the Non-U.S. Citizens section for more information on tax treaties.

 Payments should not be increased to offset this withholding.
 Please contact our accounts payable coordinator at 704-894-2206, prior to making payment arrangements, with any questions concerning the withholding requirements for non-North Carolina recipients.